octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ## Deploying smart contracts with *Truffle*

 At this point, the smart contract is compiled and ready to be deployed.
-However, *Truffle* needs to be configured: deployment on a given network, with a given account, with a given initial storage...
+However, *Truffle* needs to be configured: deployment on a given network, with a given account, a given initial storage ect...

 ### Using an account for the deployment